Rehau

-Rehau is a town in the district of Hof, in Bavaria, Germany.
+Rehau ([ˈʁeːaʊ]) is a town in the district of Hof, in Bavaria, Germany.
+Rehau is situated in the Fichtel Mountains, 12 km southeast of Hof, and 12 km west of Aš.

+History

 The first documented name of Rehau was "Resawe" in the year 1234.

+Economy

-Rehau is situated in the Fichtelgebirge, 12 km southeast of Hof, and 12 km west of Aš.
-Formerly a fairly isolated town, located as it is near both Czech and former East German borders, with the fall of The Wall, it is now in the centre of a growing area, with a new Autobahn providing ready access from Nuremberg and Munich.
+Formerly a fairly isolated town, located as it is near both Czech and former East German borders, with the fall of The Wall, it is now in the centre of a growing area, with a new highway providing ready access from Nuremberg and Munich.
 The principal employer and economic engine is the polymer manufacturer Rehau AG & Co, which was founded in 1948.
 With more than 15,000 employees Rehau is an international company that produces products for the construction industry, automotive and general industry.